Phantomawol/Python-Notes/README.md

 # Python-Notes
-Notes from misc.
-Python learning.
-No real projects will be placed here and is only for reference.
+Notes from misc: Used to store useful python learning notes and no real projects will be placed here and is only for reference.